wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-build-an-on-call-application-with-react-native-and-symfony.md

 export default AlertScreen;
 ```

 Your application currently has no instruction on how to show these two new screens you've created.
-In `navigation/MainStackNavigator.js` below `import Login` add the following two lines:
+In `navigation/MainStackNavigator.js` below `import Login`, add the following two lines:

 ```js
 import Alert from '../components/AlertScreen';
 import Alerts from '../components/AlertsScreen';
 ```

-And then below the Login `Stack.Screen` add two new Screens:
+Then below the Login `Stack.Screen`, add two new Screens:

 ```js
         <Stack.Screen